mozolin/matter-thread/install/nRF52840_OTBR/01_nrfutil.md

 >  display   Display the contents of a .zip package file.
 >  generate  Generate a zip file for performing DFU.

-Проделать всё то же самое для пакета "nrfutil-sdk-manager", также необходимого для создания и загрузки прошивки на nRF52840 USB Dongle.
+Do the same for the "nrfutil-sdk-manager" package, which is also needed to create and load firmware onto the nRF52840 USB Dongle.

 # Section Contents